ideabosque/netsuite_graphql_engine/README.md

 ```

 This example demonstrates how to insert or update records in NetSuite using GraphQL.
 It provides a detailed JSON representation of the entity to be inserted or updated, along with optional parameters such as the associated transaction record type and async request ID for asynchronous processing.

-Certainly!
-Here are the "License" and "Support" sections for your README:

 ## License